WaifuHarem/waifu-server/docs/Requests.md

 # Waifu Server Request API

+v0.0.2

+Currently a work in progress.

+TODO: add entries for all opcodes

 ### Server Requests

 Waifu server operates with an HTTP server bound to localhost on listening for requests on port 8000.
 Requests must maintain the following schema as defined below: